Celebrating Juneteenth isn't rejecting the Fourth of July. It honors freedom for all.

 Celebrating Juneteenth is not a rejection of the Fourth of July.
 Nor should Juneteenth be seen as a “Black Holiday.”
 By honoring this day collectively, we as Americans acknowledge our shared history and commit to building a future rooted in a freedom that incorporates equality and justice for all.
 Let’s celebrate!

 Carla D. Pratt is the Ada Lois Sipuel Fisher Chair in Civil Rights, Race and Justice at the College of Law at the University of Oklahoma.
-This column first appeared in The Oklahoman.
+This first appeared in the The Oklahoman in Oklahoma City.

-You can read diverse opinions from our USA TODAY columnists and other writers on the Opinion front page, on X, formerly Twitter, @usatodayopinion and in our Opinion newsletter.

-This article originally appeared on Oklahoman: Who is allowed to celebrate Juneteenth?
-Honor our history as community
+This article originally appeared on Oklahoman: Juneteenth demands reflection by all Americans to learn from injustices